sympy/scipy-2016-tutorial/source/tutorial.rst

     -0.333333333333332

-It was necessary to evaluate this sum with :func:`evalf`, because otherwise we would get unsimplified result.
-The additional parameter ``chop=True`` was necessary to remove tiny and insignificant imaginary part.
+It was necessary to evaluate this sum with :func:`evalf`, because otherwise we would get an unsimplified result.
+The additional parameter ``chop=True`` was necessary to remove a tiny and insignificant imaginary part.
 Next we can use :func:`nsimplify` to get an exact result from numerical approximation::

     >>> nsimplify(_)